 Non-Plant Ground Covers: The Indestructible Options

-Sometimes, a living plant simply cannot survive the level of activity from a very energetic dog.
+Sometimes, a living plant cannot survive the level of activity from a very energetic dog.
 In these cases, a non-plant ground cover is the best and most permanent solution.

 4. Artificial Turf (The Ultimate Low-Maintenance Lawn)